5 Indian Temples In South Korea For A Blissful And Spiritual Experience

 Photo: Sahadeva / Wikimedia Commons / Image For Representation Only

-Located in Haebangchon, Seoul, Sri Radha Shyamasundar Mandir serves as a spiritual sanctuary for the Hindu community.
+A hindu temple in Seoul, Haebangchon Sri Radha Shyamasundar Mandir Seoul serves as a spiritual sanctuary for the Hindu community.
 It is considered one of the most famous Indian temples in South Korea.
 The temple offers daily worship services, including Mangal Aarti and Sandhya Aarti.
 It also hosts significant festivals like Diwali and Janmashtami, attracting over 500 devotees.
 Special programs on Sundays include free children’s Bal Vikas classes, yoga sessions, and Bhagavad Gita lectures.
-The temple also provides vegetarian groceries and puja items.
+The temple also provides vegetarian groceries and puja items in this South Korea temple.

 Specific Attraction: Free children’s Bal Vikas classes, yoga sessions, and Bhagavad Gita lectures